 I enjoyed myself so much in Canada that I decided to apply for Canadian citizenship (technically, I am Canadian but I need the passport to prove it to customs).

-As we drink so much tea and coffee, we decided to paint matching mugs so we’ll remember how much fun we had when I return to London.
+As we drink so much tea (me) and coffee(Mj), we decided to paint matching mugs so we’ll remember how much fun we had when I have to return to London.
 I’m going to miss Mj and Canada so much but as Celine Dion said much better than me “The Heart Will Go On and On”.

 United Astrology Conference, various locations in the US, every four years in May